Woomessi/PMSM-Control-Driver-for-Resolver-Position-Feedback/README.md

 }
 ```

-When TIM1 counter `CNT` increments to the `CCR4` compare value, the ADC interrupt callback is triggered.
-At that time the ADC injected group has completed current sampling and executes routines directly related to motor control.
+When the `CNT` register of the TIM1 advanced counter increments to the `CCR4` comparison value, the ADC interrupt callback function will be triggered.
+At this time, the ADC injected group completes current sampling and executes programs directly related to motor control.

-#### Program execution cycle control
+#### Program Execution Cycle Control
-该部分程序常见以下结构：
+This part of the program commonly has the following structure:

 ```cpp
 count++;